hoanglechau/meganote-fe-v2/README.md

 Challenges: Designing logical schema models for the API, implementing authentication and authorization, designing an easy-to-use user interface, making the app responsive.

-Features for the future: Making a mobile version of the app
+Features for the future: Making a mobile version of the app for iOS and Android.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>